AbRahman-ra/psql-notes/README.md

 INNER JOIN car_table ON best_table.car_id = car_table.car_id
 ```

-### Left & Right Joins

-Inner joins merge & display only records that have keys in both tables.
-Left joins focus on displaying and merging all the records from the first table.
-If there is a common key between the tables, they will appear as normal.
-Otherwise, the values will be null.

-To demonstrate, assume we have 2 tables
+To demonstrate it in another example, assume we have 2 tables

 ```
 table 1